 If I’m an Antique Automobile Club of America Club Member, do I need my card?

 Yes.
-The AACA Museum, Inc. no longer has access to the Antique Automobile Club of America Member database; consequently, we are not able to verify club memberships at the ticket counter if you don’t have your current membership card.
+The AACA Museum, Inc. has been and remains an independent 501(c)(3) non-profit organization, not affiliated with the Antique Automobile Club of America.
+We do not have access to the Antique Automobile Club of America Member database; consequently, we are not able to verify club memberships at the ticket counter if you don’t have your current membership card.

 How long does it take to go through the AACA Museum?